 Info on Garden Phlox

 Garden phlox (Phlox paniculata), also called summer phlox, is a sun-loving perennial with a long flowering season.
-Large clusters of flowers, called panicles, sit atop stems that grow 3 to 4 feet tall.
-This native American wildflower thrives in U.S. Department of Agriculture zones 4 to 8.
+Large clusters of flowers, called panicles, sit atop stems that grow 3 to 4 feet (91 cm. to 1 m.) tall.
+This native American wildflower thrives in USDA plant hardiness zones 4 to 8.

 Growing hardy garden phlox is a challenge in hot, humid areas because the plant is sensitive to powdery mildew.
 Watch for foliage that looks as though it has been dusted with talcum powder, and pinch off the affected leaves.
 In severe cases, treat the plants with fungicide.
 You may be able to avoid powdery mildew by choosing varieties labeled as “mildew resistant.”